Have a Question?

 You recruit faculty members to spend time in your residence halls, akin to office hours but in a potentially more comfortable environment.
 That’s why, in fall 2103, six enterprising faculty members took up position in the main lobbies of three first-year student residence halls, prepared to answer questions that surpassed classroom boundaries.
 Or, as Jeff Kelly, Associate Vice President and Dean of Students, notes, “It’s sort of like the faculty members put up their flags and said, ‘Okay, we’re here.’”

-Three summers ago, President Manning asked a group from Student Affairs and the Office of Academic Support to visit Virginia Tech and look at their residential college model, whereby faculty members and their families live in selected residence halls and provide an academic vision for the respective hall.
+A few years ago, former President Manning asked a group from Student Affairs and the Office of Academic Support to visit Virginia Tech and look at their residential college model, whereby faculty members and their families live in selected residence halls and provide an academic vision for the respective hall.
 “We left there extremely impressed, and we sought to develop a program that would work at Stevenson,” Kelly says.
 “The result is our Faculty in the Halls Program.”

 Stevenson’s steps in this direction were a sound one; many colleges and universities have developed some type of formal collaboration between faculty and residence life.
 In the mid-1980s, Alexander Astin, Ph.D., Professor of Higher Education Emeritus at UCLA among other titles, first developed a student development theory based on student involvement.
 Among his findings: “Students who interact frequently with faculty members are more likely than other students to express satisfaction with all aspects of their institutional experience, including student friendships, variety of courses, intellectual environment, and even the administration of the institution.”

-During the 2013-2014 year and continuing today are six faculty members assigned in teams of two to each of the three freshman residence halls: Leeanne Bell McManus, Associate Professor of Business Communications, and Chip Rouse, Chair and Associate Professor Business Communications, in Western Run; Romas Laskauskas, Assistant Professor, Business, and Art Fifer, Assistant Professor, Information Systems in Susquehanna; and Chris Noya, Assistant Professor of Business Communications, and Laurel Moody, Assistant Professor, Nursing, in Patapsco.
+During the 2013-2014 year, six faculty members assigned in teams of two began living in each of the three freshman residence halls: Leeanne Bell McManus, Associate Professor of Business Communications, and Chip Rouse, Chair and Associate Professor Business Communications, in Western Run; Romas Laskauskas, Assistant Professor, Business, and Art Fifer, Assistant Professor, Information Systems in Susquehanna; and Chris Noya, Assistant Professor of Business Communications, and Laurel Moody, Assistant Professor, Nursing, in Patapsco.

 In fall 2015, the program expanded to add Kim Tucker, Director, Center for Environmental Stewardship and Assistant Professor of Biology; Joe Matanoski, Associate Professor of Biology; and Christine Moran, Dean of Student Success in the primarily sophomore residence halls of Herring Run and Wakefield.